Division 7A Loan Deed

 This is a personal item.
 It is not part of the business.
 You have gained a financial advantage from your company.

-Without a valid Div 7A Loan Deed, you suffer a ‘deemed dividend’.
-The tax penalties for taking money from your company is almost 100%.
+You suffer a ‘ deemed dividend ‘ without a valid Div 7A Loan Deed.
+The tax penalties for taking money from your company are almost 100%.

 Instead, you should have ‘borrowed’ the money from your company.
 The Div 7A Loan Deed treats the company money as a Div 7A complying ‘loan’.